-The immensely popular Snapper Guardian Project has drawn to a close, culminating in the release of the remaining 5000 juvenile Pink Snapper at Woodman Point in February 2016.
+The immensely popular Snapper Guardians project has drawn to a close, culminating in the release of the remaining 5000 juvenile pink snapper at Woodman Point in February, 2016.

 The Snapper Guardian merchandise was a huge hit with the community with hundreds of T-shirts, beanies and stickers being paraded around at the release which gave the people a real sense of ownership of these new Pink Snapper and what it meant for the sustainability of Cockburn Sound.

 Recfishwest, who represent the community’s interest on issues like these, will be seeking an ongoing contribution from the state government toward an egg collection program, as an insurance policy until we are confident that the right steps are taken to future proof fish stocks in Cockburn Sound.

 The remainder of the snapper grown out in the Fremantle Hatchery were released into Warnbro Sound two weeks prior which and saw over 45,000 fish find new homes in the sea grasses in well known nursery grounds for juvenile fish.

 Some of the frequently asked questions we received on the day were:

 Would all the eggs that hatched survived in the wild?

 No, in the wild survival is extremely low, only approximately 50 fish from the eggs collected would have survived.
 The amount of fish being released in this project would normally come from about 1.5 billion eggs.